10-year-old Boy Set Ablaze by Father for Delay Over Getting Beedis Dies in Hyderabad

 The boy, who suffered 90 per cent burns, was shifted to a hospital in critical condition and succumbed to his injuries on Wednesday night, a police official said.
 The father, an alcoholic, allegedly set him on fire at their house after pouring turpentine oil and using a burning matchstick from which he lit his beedi, police said.

-He was subsequently arrested and is currently under judicial custody and lodged in a jail here, police added.
+He was subsequently arrested and is currently under judicial custody and lodged in a jail here, police added.—PTI